p2ppsr/babbage-overlay-services/README.md

-# Overlay Example
+# Babbage Overlay Services

-This repository contains an example deployment of the BSV Overlay Services Engine.
+This repository contains an example Google Cloud deployment of the BSV Overlay Services Engine.
 It demonstrates a basic configuration that can be modified, extended, and customized to fit various use cases.

 ## Overview